 - Select the Power Sentence Lesson in Step 2: Deep Reading Cycle.

-- From the Power Sentence Lesson plan, scroll down to Student Print Materials and click Power Sentence Printout.
+- Scroll to Student Print Materials, then click Power Sentence Printout.

 - Print the Power Sentence Printouts from your browser.

 The Power Sentence Lesson Plan includes step-by-step instructions on how to lead a Power Sentence Lesson, including how to:

 - Deconstruct the Power Sentence and Unpack its Meaning